 During the reporting period, no water was taken from any bores on site.
 WHC has a groundwater approval for 50 ML take.
-This approval has been requested to be updated by WaterNSW to include pit evaporation use.

 7.3 Rehabilitation Performance during the Reporting Period

 7.3.1 Status of Mining and Rehabilitation

 Table 11 summarises the rehabilitation status at CCM.
 The site is in closure and no further rehabilitation is planned.